Nursing Schools in Illinois - 2020 Rankings

 Instruction takes place in Edwards Hall, an historic building that’s been renovated to include classrooms, clinical labs and clinical simulation labs where students can develop their skills by working with high-fidelity manikins in a safe environment.
 Clinical rotations take place at a range of inpatient and outpatient health care facilities throughout the Bloomington and Normal metropolitan areas.
 To optimize learning and mentorship opportunities, the faculty-student ratio at clinical sites is kept at 1:8.
 Students also have the opportunity to participate in a variety of community projects such as the Change Agents to the Underserved: Service Education (CAUSE) project, which Mennonite College helms in partnership with the Chestnut Family Health Center, the Community Health Care Clinic and McLean County Health Department.

-Mennonite College of Nursing administers more than 80 institutional scholarships
+This nursing school in Illinois administers more than 80 institutional scholarships

 .
 While the FAFSA form is not a prerequisite for merit-based scholarships, it is necessary to fill one out in order to qualify for any scholarship that lists financial need as one of its criteria.
 Additionally, the FAFSA form will allow you to apply for federal and state financial aid such as Pell Grants, work-study and loans.